Business Analytics Advisor for $1M–$10M ARR B2B founders

 But after my third layoff, I stopped waiting for the right company.
 I made the same bet my clients make: on myself, outside the path I was supposed to follow.

-Most founders making that same bet are doing it without a clear read on what's actually driving their business.
+Most founders making that same bet are doing it without knowing which growth levers to pull.
 You have the data.
 Not the answers.
-And the bets you're making right now will determine whether you make it to the next round.
+And the bets you're making right now will determine whether you scale past $10M.

 The business was your idea.
 The execution is yours.
 I find the answers in your data so you can move forward with conviction.